AbudiMutamba/get-tweets/README.md

 # get-tweets
-# Ablestate Apprenticship
+Ablestate Apprenticship
-# Create an app that gets tweets from twitter.
+Creating an app that gets tweets from twitter.